ernestum/VSync/README.md

 ```C++
 ValueSender<1> sender;
 ```
 You are probably confused by the pointy brackets with the 1 in between.
-That is just a special notation to tell the ValueSender how many variables you want to synchronize.
+That is just a special notation to tell the ValueSender how many variables you want to synchronize. <sub>If you want to know the details: I am using a template here to avoid dynamic array allocation.</sub>

 After you created the ValueSender object you need to tell it what variable you want to synchronize and observe for changes.
 For this you need to call it's `observe()` function in your `setup()`:
 ```C++